TheRecklessEngineer/DjangoReactJsProjectSetup/README.md

 The paths should include the path to the Frontend/dist folder.
-8) Define STATIC_URL to a URL path of your choosing, this URL path will be removed from the URL request to a static file and matched with paths in the STATICFILES_DIR e.g <script defer="defer" src="/assets/Core_CRUD/bundle.js">, /assets/ will be truncated and the remaining path matched in paths within STATICFILES_DIRS
+8) Define STATIC_URL to a URL path of your choosing, this URL path will be removed from the URL request to a static file and matched with paths in the STATICFILES_DIR e.g <script defer="defer" src="/assets/Core_CRUD/bundle.js">, /assets/ will be removed and the remaining path matched in paths within STATICFILES_DIRS

 Alternatively for a simpler approach, its possible to clone the project to your working directory using "git clone".
 Changing the configuration of webpack.config.js, package.json, django settings.py and dist folder build files to suit your application requirements.